Estancia Tour Buenos Aires

 One of the most typical attraction at the Estancia tour Buenos Aires is a dance with folcloric music : the popular “Chacarera”

 The Folklorica movement in Argentina re-introduced a wide variety of traditional dances to the Argentine public, including chacarera, a folk dance characterized by its cheerful rhythm.

 Its name comes from the word “chacra” which in its colloquial form means a small plot of agricultural land, generally between 5 to 30 hectares, worked for agro-livestock production.

-Although its origins are unclear, chacarera started to appear around 1850 in Argentina’s rural northwest before eventually finding its way into the cities.
+Although its origins are not clear, the chacarera began to dance around the 1850s in rural Argentina in the northwest and center of the country, before it finally arrived and made its entrance into the cities.

 By the early 1900s, this dance arrived in Buenos Aires, but was unable to compete with the popular tango.
 In the 1960s it gained popularity again as musicians revitalized the dance’s traditional music.

 Chacarera is a couple’s dance, but the two dancers dance independently of each other, not touching.

 If more than one couple dances it at the same time, the couples do not interact with each other.